neeraja-pradeep/DriveDeck-Service-Booking-Mob-Flutter/docs/API Integration Document -Car_wash.md

 Mobile App:- https://www.figma.com/design/qUbMBvSCJeD4cfPukaD0UU/Driveto--Car-wash----Nexotech?node-id=114-829&p=f&t=vfMhWHD3wt9P8Rmn-0
 The screens provided in the Figma file show:
 API Endpoints
-All endpoints return JSON responses.
+All endpoints are non-authenticated and return JSON responses.
 Use REST GET calls to fetch and render the UI data.
 The base URL: http://156.67.104.149:8110/ and use the extension given below, test these endpoints in postman to get an idea on the response of each endpoints.

 User IDs
 Superadmin - 2